tomas-ravalli/fcb-smart-booking/README.md

 Before a full rollout, the system was rigorously validated through a controlled **A/B test** to scientifically measure its business impact.
 The experiment was designed to isolate the effect of selling tickets based on the forecast, separating it from all other variables.

-[cite_start]The results from the A/B tests were overwhelmingly positive, showing a **+15% increase in total ticket sales revenue** for matches where the SmartBooking system was active. [cite: 1097] This confirmed that we were successfully capturing previously unmet demand without cannibalizing other sales, giving the business full confidence to deploy the system permanently.
+The results from the A/B tests were overwhelmingly positive, showing a **+15% increase in total ticket sales revenue** for matches where the SmartBooking system was active.
+This confirmed that we were successfully capturing previously unmet demand without cannibalizing other sales, giving the business full confidence to deploy the system permanently.

 <details>
 <summary><b>Click to see the full experimental design</b></summary>